-You don’t have to be Catholic to visit the Monastery of the Holy Spirit in Conyers, Ga.
+You don’t have to be Catholic to visit the Monastery of the Holy Spirit in Conyers, GA.
 In fact, the resident monks welcome everyone, regardless of religion.
-What surprised me most when we visited the Monastery was that the monastic life principles or prayer, work, silence, solitude and community, are something we all need.
+What surprised me most when we visited the Monastery of the Holy Spirit was that the monastic life principles of prayer, work, silence, solitude and community, are something we all need.

-The Holy Spirit Monastery is the home of about 35 Trappist monks of all ages that live, work and pray together.
-The monastery is located about 40 minutes east of Atlanta and adjacent to the Arabia Mountain National Heritage Area.
-A PATH walking/biking trail from the Heritage Area goes past the monastery in Conyers, Ga.
-In addition to trails, the property has a museum, cafe and gift shop.
+This United States monastery is located about 40 minutes east of Atlanta and is adjacent to the Arabia Mountain National Heritage Area.
+The PATH walking and biking trail from the Heritage Area goes past the Monastery in Conyers.
+In addition to trails, the property has a museum, cafe, visitor center, and gift shop.

 The Rockdale River Trail is a scenic hiking and biking trail that starts at the monastery entrance and goes through the Georgia monastery woodlands and across a 500-foot bridge over the South River.
 This is one portion of the larger Arabia Mountain Heritage Area.